lukastaegert/eslint-plugin-tree-shaking/README.md

 # eslint-plugin-tree-shaking

-Marks side-effects in module initialization that would interfere with tree-shaking
+Marks all side-effects in module initialization that will interfere with tree-shaking

 ## Usage